 After a successful trial last year, KVH is again working this high-risk season with kiwifruit post-harvest organisations on our own industry surveillance network.
-In January two traps each were installed at 16 major kiwifruit packing facilities across Mount Maunganui and Te Puke, which will be checked fortnightly.
+In January two traps each were installed at 16 major kiwifruit packing facilities across Mount Maunganui and Te Puke, and have been checked fortnightly.